mrsahin101/BOOKS/C_Programming/C_All_in_One_Desk_Reference_For_Dummies/Book_V_Disk_Drive_C/Notes.md

 - To display file content from prompt, It can be used as **cat file.extension**.
 Also we can use **cat file.extension | more** to display file content in chunks.

+## Command Line Arguments
+- To C program, we can pass argument via command line prompt.
+    1. **argc** : number of arguments
+    2. ***arvg[]** : list of arguments. if text writen in double quotes it threated as 1 argument.

+- **system()** function gives you ability to run your own little command prompt.
+Any program in OS could be runned via command prompt, it could be runned via system function.

+- When program done it returns a value to operating system.
+Operating system evaluates that value and if it wants to take action according to it.
+This is called **exit_status**.
+0 shows everything went well.

+- To read exit status in Unix  **echo $?** is used.